 The curriculum emphasizes a blend of practice-oriented skills with mathematical methods, as well as their application based on developed soft skills.
 Finance relevant contents are complemented by law-oriented topics, which are specifically aligned with the program.

 Program lecturers are known specialists in their fields who are, or have been, active in the professions.
 Often, there are international guest lecturers.

 The program leads to the internationally recognized degree of Bachelor of Science (B.Sc.).

 The fifth semester takes place entirely at a partner university abroad.
 Students may also locate a suitable program at another, non-partner university, however, course selections for the semester abroad at a non-partner university must be approved in advance.
 The program offers a wide variety of options and opportunities.
 Modules may be combined as desired in the higher semesters and students may largely select their own areas of specialization.

 The program structure provides extensive preparation for the semester abroad.
 There are, for example, comprehensive information events about the semester abroad, and the entire fourth semester is taught in English.

 International Finance graduates typically work in the finance sector or in corporate finance, for instance banks, insurance companies and other financial services providers corporate treasury and investment and finance business consultancies and auditing firms.

 The degree course is a Bachelor of Science and requires the pleasure of working with computers and solid knowledge of mathematics till the final year of the secondary school.
-Should you not be entirely comfortable we recommend visiting the 'preparatory course in mathematics' at out institution of higher education prior to the begin of the studies.
+Should you not be entirely comfortable we recommend visiting the 'preparatory course in mathematics' at out institution of higher education prior to the beginning of the studies.